cobanov/contact-sheet/README.md

 ```shell
 python contract_sheet.py /path/to/images --shuffle --heic_to jpeg --img-size 500 --no-crop result.jpg
 ```

+Replace /path/to/images with the directory path containing the images you want to generate a contact sheet from, and output_contact_sheet.jpg with the desired output file path for the contact sheet.

+6. The script will start generating the contact sheet and display progress bars using the tqdm library.

+7. Once the process completes, the contact sheet will be saved to the specified output file path.

 ## Arguments
 | Name             | Type | Description
 | ----------------- | ------------- | ----------- |